PerkfolioApp/perkvault-privacy/README.md

 **This data is never transmitted to our servers because we do not operate any servers or backend infrastructure.** Your financial data remains entirely on your device at all times.

-### Data Sent to Third-Party Services

-When you use the flight and travel redemption features within PerkVault, the following information is sent to **Seats.aero**, a third-party award availability search service:

-- Your home airport code (e.g., "ORD", "LAX")
-- Travel dates and destination airport codes you search for

-This data is sent solely for the purpose of retrieving award seat availability and is subject to [Seats.aero's Privacy Policy](https://seats.aero).
-We do not control how Seats.aero handles this data and encourage you to review their policy.

 ### Subscription Data